scottalmond/EscapeRoom/resources/DESIGN.md

 ## State Flow Diagram

-The Wall computer is treated as a MASTER to the SLAVE Console.
-The Proctor computer is treated as a MASTER to the SLAVE Wall.
+The Proctor computer is treated as MASTER to the SLAVE Wall computer.
+The Wall computer is treated as MASTER to the SLAVE Helm computer.

-The following is a state transition diagram that will have nearly-identical copies running on both the Wall and Console computers.
+- Implementation [TIER 3] [Software]: The following is a state transition diagram that will have nominally-identical copies running on both the Wall and Helm computers.
 - Book
 	- **Boot:** The Raspberry Pi will perform a Linux boot sequence followed by execution of the main Python program
 	- **Create All Chapters:** The object-oriented chapters are created, but not executed here.
 Execution of time-intensive processes such as loading video codecs and 3D graphics will also occur here.
 Following Chapter creation, the chapter's clean method will be called to configure the chapter constants to default values.
-	- **Start TCP:** A separate thread is launched to listen for TCP commands from the proctor console.
+	- **Start TCP:** A separate thread is launched to listen for TCP commands from the Proctor computer.
 The TCP Listener is created after the constants have been defined to avoid the potential for the proctor to access constants before they exist.
 	- **Next Chapter Exists:** Fetches the next chapter queued in the book state space.
 For example if the current puzzle is "Snake", the next chapter will be "Hyperspace".
-	- **Queue Chapter:** If the PC this code is running in is the Wall (MASTER), then the "next chapter" is immediately defined.
+	- **Queue Chapter:** If the computer this code is running in is the Wall (MASTER), then the "next chapter" is immediately defined.
-		- For example in the Wal computer, if the upcoming chapter is "Hyperspace" the queued chapter will be "Credits".
+		- For example in the Wall computer, if the upcoming chapter is "Hyperspace" the queued chapter will be "Credits".
 Queuing the following chapter immediately upon entering the current chapter allows the proctor to configure the next chapter at any time.
 For example, the proctor could set "Snake" as the next chapter while "Hyperspace" is running.
 Following a "next chapter" command by a "chapter done" command will transition the state machine to that commanded chapter.
-		- If the PC is the Console, the next chapter is not updated.
-The Console is run as a SLAVE to the Wall.
+		- If the computer is the Helm, the next chapter is not updated.
+The Helm is run as a SLAVE to the Wall.
 	- **Enter Chapter:** After fetching the chapter to run, a chapter configuration sequence is run.
-	- **Is alive?** If the proctor has sent a "dispose" command, the is_alive state will be False, prompting the Wall PC to send a command to the Console to die, followed by disposing of the Wall's own chapters and book.
+	- **Is alive?** If the Proctor computer has sent a "dispose" command, the is_alive state will be False, prompting the Wall computer to send a command to the Helm to die, followed by disposing of the Wall's own chapters and book.
 This ensures a clean exit to the desktop when commanded by the proctor.
 	- **Update Chapter:** The Book calls the Chapter update loop at nominally 30 Hz.
 This loop updates the Chapter state machine and renders graphics on the screen.
 - TCP Listener
 	- **Is alive, TCP Command Received?** The TCP listener listens for new commands in an infinite loop at nominally 30 Hz.
-	- **Is Book Command?** If the proctor command is formatted as a book command, it is processed.
+	- **Is Book Command?** If the Proctor command is formatted as a book command, it is processed.
 This includes the "dispose" command which will stop both the TCP Listener and the Book threads.  "set next chapter" is another book command that the proctor can send.
-	- **Is Chapter Command?** If the proctor command is formated as a chapter command, it is processed.
+	- **Is Chapter Command?** If the Proctor command is formated as a chapter command, it is processed.
 This includes the "done" command which stops the execution of the current chapter and prompts the Book state machine to proceed to the next chapter.
 - Chapter
 	- **Enter Chapter:** Every time the chapter is run, the first method call is a dedicated initialization sequence.
-For the Wall PC, an important step here is to send the TCP commands to ensure the Console is in the proper state.
+For the Wall computer, an important step here is to send the TCP commands to ensure the Helm is in the proper state.
 	- **Update Chapter:** Some chapters like Hyperspace or the Light Puzzle need to stop operations if the 60 minute window expires.
 This update step checks whether the 60 minutes has expired and if so, exits the chapter.
 Other chapters like the Credits will always play, so this check is ignored.
 The game state is incremented and a graphical frame is displayed.
 	- **Clean:** This method will always be called prior to exiting any chapter.
 Configuring the constants on exit in preparation for the next run, rather than on initialization immediately before running chapter, allows the proctor time to configure constants while running other puzzles.
 This ensures a clean entry into the chapter in whatever state the proctor desires.
 This avoids the design limitation of requiring the proctor to change the chapter state only after entering the puzzle, which may break the illusion for players as graphics and game state rapidly change on screen.
 This clean step is also where resource deallocations will occur such as stopping playback of video.